 During year 1, our team of scientists and volunteers have taken a positive leap towards discovering what is happening to our salmon.

 Initial results suggest that around half of our smolts are going missing in action as they move down our rivers.

 Whilst these results are surprising and clearly concerning, it’s encouraging to know that we now have evidence which can guide focused and effective solutions to the problems facing wild salmon.

 Year 2 Update:

 Alongside supporting our colleagues at the University of Glasgow to analyse the findings from Year 1, we have been working tirelessly across the Spring months to deploy our equipment & tag salmon smolts as they begin their journey to sea.

-We will begin to retrieve the freshwater receivers, download the recorded pings and the information they provide in mid-June and marine retrieval will commence in early July.
-From here, it’s a case of analysing our findings before we share an update in late Autumn 2021.
+We will begin to retrieve the freshwater receivers, download the recorded pings and the information they provide throughout the Summer months and marine retrieval will commence in early August.
+From here, it’s a case of analysing our findings before we share an update later this year (2021).

 Support our salmon

 To continue this vital work, we need your support.
 Your donations will go towards solving the mystery of our missing salmon, and will help to secure a sustainable future for this remarkable species.

 If you’d like to be the first to hear further updates when the Moray Firth Tracking Project you can sign up to our newsletter here.